 Employees, consultants, and directors of the Company are entitled to participate in the Company's Carve-Out Plan (the "Plan") at the discretion of the Company's Board of Directors.
 Each Plan participant is awarded points which entitle the participant to a portion of the proceeds payable to the Company and/or its members upon a sale of the Company.
-The proceeds payable to a Plan participant shall equal an amount determined in accordance with the following formula: (number of points held by participant divided by total points outstanding multiplied by 18% of Net Sale Price.
-For this purpose, "Net Sale Price" equals the aggregate amount payable to the Company and/or its members in connection with a sale of the Company less all amounts payable to creditors of the Company.
+The proceeds payable to a Plan participant shall equal an amount determined in accordance with the following formula: (number of points held by participant /total points outstanding)18% of Net Sale Price.
+For this purpose, "Net Sale Price" equals the aggregate amount payable to the Company and/or its members of the Company.
 Awards payable to Plan participants are senior to any amounts payable to members of the Company.
-As of December31, 2017, the Company has not recorded a liability relating to this Plan.
+As of September 30, 2017, the Company has not recorded a liability relating to this Plan.
 Any amounts payable under the Plan will be recognized as compensation expense in the consolidated statement of operations during the period the Company becomes obligated to make such payments.
-(See Note 13).
+(See Note 11).